 Start by collecting your Marulas.
 You’ll most likely need to collect roughly 3 trees worth of fallen Marulas, so make sure you have a cold drink to look forward to after all the bending down to get them off the floor.
-Then rinse/wash the fruit and grab all your other tools for the job.
+Then rinse and wash the fruit, and grab all your other tools for the job.

-- Marulas (lots.
-If you think you have enough, get more)
+- Marulas (If you think you have enough, get more…)

 - 2 spatulas